dan7800/VulnerableAndroidAppOracle/Vulnerabilities/AdLibraries/README.md

 We will build a simple Ads library display message that reads, “Wonderful coffee apps for free” while trying to have it read user messages and user contact info in background.

-Follow the following steps to create a new module
+Follow the following steps to create a new module.
+Go to File-> New->New Module, then select "Phone and Tablet Module" and name it "Ads Library".
 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/AdsLibrary/image7.png" alt="Image">

 Click Finish.
 Now you should see the new module added to the file tree